thesagrotan/emarocks/tasks.md

 ## 9. Documentation & Comments
 - [ ] Add or improve comments and documentation for all complex logic, especially in utility and core simulation files.
 Use JSDoc or TypeScript doc comments where possible.
-- [ ] Keep `refactor-log.txt` updated as you progress, to track what’s been done and what’s pending.
+- [ ] Keep `refactor-log.txt` updated as you progress, to track what's been done and what's pending.
 Include dates and a brief summary for each entry.
 - [ ] Ensure all README files and in-code documentation are up to date with the new structure and APIs.

 **Updated:**